-Andrea B. Scott is a documentary filmmaker, editor, and writer, enamored with the worlds of Americana and nostalgia.
-She jumped into the podcast world recently, too, where she edited the 15-part podcast series, "The Wilderness," a collaboration between Crooked Media and Two-Up Productions, about the history and future of the Democratic Party, which premiered at #1 on Apple Podcasts.
-Prior to that, Andy edited the documentary film, "XY Chelsea," about former intelligence analyst Chelsea Manning, due out in 2019.
+Andrea B. Scott is a filmmaker, editor, and writer, who works in documentary film and podcasts, and is enamored with the worlds of Americana and nostalgia.
+Andy edited & wrote the documentary film, “XY Chelsea,” about former intelligence analyst Chelsea Manning, which will premiere at the 2019 Tribeca Film Festival.
+In 2018, she edited the 15-part podcast series, "The Wilderness," a collaboration between Crooked Media and Two-Up Productions, about the history and future of the Democratic Party, which premiered at #1 on Apple Podcasts.

 Andy graduated magna cum laude from the University of Pennsylvania.
 She loves lakes, karaoke, sneakers, national parks, presidential libraries, and daily walks in Fort Greene park with her partner and their dog, Renny.